-LAYA-GASA TREK DETAILS.
+LAYA-GASA TREK DETAILS

-Duration: 19 Days /20 Days in Bhutan.
+Duration: 19 nights/20 days in Bhutan.

 Trek: 11 nights/12 days.

-Best Times of Year: April-May/ October-Mid-November.
+Best Times of Year: April-May/ October to Mid-November.

 Group size: 4-8 participants (1-3 participants can be accommodated at an additional cost).

-Land Cost (2020): $3,850 per person, all inclusive *single supplement charges apply* | airfare to/from Bhutan is not included, however we book your flights into Paro, Bhutan.
+Land Cost (2020): $3,850 per person, all-inclusive *single supplement charges apply* | Airfare to/from Bhutan is not included; however, we will book your internal flights into Paro, Bhutan.